 Sarah Sandford, CanadaSarah is a Canadian native living, working and thriving in the Isle of Man.
-As a foodie, Sarah has started a blog detailing all the delicious and local food the island has to offer!
+A true foodie, Sarah has also started a blog detailing all the delicious local food the island has to offer!

 We caught up with Sarah to find out a little more about her relocation story.

 Hi Sarah!
 How long have you lived on the Isle of Man and what made you move here?